basho/basho_docs/source/languages/en/riak/ops/running/tools/riak-admin.md

 riak-admin stat
 ```

-Full documentation of this command can be found in [[Statistics and
+Full documentation for this command can be found in the [[Statistics and
-Monitoring]].
+Monitoring|Statistics and Monitoring#riak-admin-stat]] document.

 ## status